 Here’s how this works.
 I answer the ten questions Caroline sent me about my book (this seems weird, I’m interviewing myself.
 Sort of like masturbating, um, I mean talking to myself out loud … with other people listening.)
 Then I tag five other writers whose work I admire, and they do their thing (eh hem) next week.

 So here goes, an interview with myself.
 Drum roll …

 1. What is the title of your book?

 2. What is the one-sentence synopsis of your book?

-See subtitle above.
-Mine is the Fast Food Nation of the baby industry.
-Oh shit, that was three sentences.
+The Fast Food Nation of the baby industry.

 3. What genre does your book fall under?

 4. Where did the idea come from for the book?